 Our story of our dog and her treatment of the aggressive canine cancer, hemangiosarcoma

-I’m writing this in January of 2025 — months later — but posting out of place because it warrants an earlier mention.
+I’m writing this months later, and posting out of place because it warrants an earlier mention.

 As I go back through this experience to write this blog, I’ve had a revelation about an action I should have taken but didn’t.
 As we all know, with cancer, time is everything, so it’s devastating to look back & realize I could’ve done more sooner — but didn’t know any better.
 This is a big reason why I’m taking the time to share this stuff…

 If your dog undergoes a splenectomy, and the surgical team then tells you it’s likely cancer, START MAKING APPOINTMENTS, scheduling 24+ hours after after the date the pathology report is due (for us, it was 10 days).
-If you’re one of the lucky ones who gets a benign diagnosis, then please cancel (ASAP, and this is critically important, so that someone else can take the spot).
+If you’re one of the lucky ones who gets a benign diagnosis, then please cancel — immediately (so that someone else can take the spot).

 It takes so long to get in with specialists, and research has shown that getting treatment quickly — especially for hemangiosarcoma — can make a marked difference.